 The example below demonstrates one of the situations.

-Figure 2 shows the three models for the same cohort (U.S. Melanoma mortality, both sexes, all races) but for a longer series, 1975-2015.
-The standard joinpoint model now shows two joinpoints, the jump model shows 5 joinpoints, and the comparability ratio model shows three joinpoints.
+Figure 2 shows the three models for the same cohort (U.S. Melanoma mortality, both sexes, all races) but for a longer series, 1975-2017.
+The standard joinpoint model now shows two joinpoints, the jump model shows 4 joinpoints, and the comparability ratio model shows two joinpoints.
 For trend analysis, the last segment tends to draw the most interest for its important indication on the most recent trend.
-All three models show a downward trend in the last segment: APC for the jump model, comparability ratio model and standard joinpoint model are -4.51 (significant), -4.65 (significant), and -5.30 (significant), respectively.
-The standard joinpoint model has a flat trend between 1989 and 2013 (APC=-0.03, not statistically significant).
-On the other hand, both jump model and comparability ratio model show upward trend for the majority part of this period: Between 1987 and 2009, comparability ratio model has APC = 0.27 (statistically significant) and jump model has two joinpoints -- between 1977 and 1990, and between 1994 and 2009, the APCs are 1.34 and 0.50 respectively, both statistically significant.
-During1990-1994, the jump model has APC = -0.30, but not statistically significant.
-In this example, the CR estimate from the jump model is 0.9466, and a statistical test shows that the CR is significantly different from one.
-The 2015 death counts for this cohort is 8885, which is larger than 5000, therefore, a Jump model is selected as the final model.
+All three models show a downward trend in the last segment: APC for the jump model, comparability ratio model and standard joinpoint model are -7.29 (significant), -6.58 (significant), and -6.34 (significant), respectively.
+The standard joinpoint model has a level trend between 1988 and 2013 (APC= -0.01, not statistically significant) and then a downward trend between 2013 and 2017 (APC= 6.34, statistically significant).
+On the other hand, both jump model and comparability ratio model show upward trend for the majority part of this period: Between 1988 and 2013, comparability ratio model has APC = 0.18 (statistically significant) and jump model has an APC of 0.37 (statistically significant) between 1988 and 2010.
+In this example, the CR estimate from the jump model is 0.9513, and a statistical test shows that the CR is significantly different from one.
+The 2017 death counts for this cohort is 8056, which is larger than 5000, therefore, a Jump model is selected as the final model.